Matth-D/hou_snippet/README.md

 Git clone the repository to your system or, on the repository GitHub page, click the green button Code and download the repository as a zip file.
 Unzip and store on your system.
 In Houdini, create a new shelf tool.
+Right click on it and then select "Edit Tool..".
 In the script tab copy the code below:

 ```python
 import sys